wassimj/TopologicSverchok/README-windows.md

    [10.0, 10.0, 10.0]
 DONE
 ```
-### How to install for Blender
+### How to install for Blender from sources

-Blender 2.9.2 uses python 3.7.7.
-Therefore, it is advisable to create a virtual environment and install cppyy and TopologicPy in that environment.
+Blender 2.9.3 uses python 3.9 Therefore, it is advisable to create a virtual environment and install cppyy and TopologicPy in that environment.
 You can then simply point Blender's python to use the files in that virtual envrionment.
 Here is one way to accomplish that using Anaconda

 1. **Download Anaconda**